DestinyVolt/D-D/Petra/Petra.md

 Spells: +8 to hit, Save DC: 16 \
 Cantrips: Booming Blade, Primal Savagery, Mold Earth, Message, Blade Ward \
 Level 1 (4x): Disguise Self, Thunderous Smite \
-Level 2 (3x): Hold Person, Shadow Blade, Cloud of Daggers \
+Level 2 (3x): Hold Person, Shadow Blade, Cloud of Daggers
-Level 3 (3x): Psionic Blast, Thunder Step

 #### Metamagic
-Sorcery Points: 6 \
+Sorcery Points: 4 \
 Subtle Spell: 1 SP \
 Quickened Spell: 2 SP

 #### Weapons
+Alchemical Claws: +8 to hit, 2d12 acid \
+Bolt from the Grave: +10 to hit, 2d6 + 5 necrotic \
 Dagger: +9 to hit, 1d4 + 5 piercing \
 Short Bow: +9 to hit, 1d6 + 5 piercing \
-Alchemical Claws: +7 to hit, 2d12 acid \
-Shadow Blade: +9 to hit, 2d8 + 5 piercing  \
+Shadow Blade: +9 to hit, 2d8 + 5 piercing
-Bolt from the Grave: +10 to hit, 2d6 + 5 necrotic

 **Bonuses:** \
 Booming Blade: Adds 1d8 thunder damage to strike \
-Stone Aegis Reaction: Adds 1d10 force damage to strike \
-Sneak Attack: Adds 2d6 piercing damage to strike
+Sneak Attack: Adds 3d6 piercing damage to strike

 #### Abilities
 Stone's Durability \
 Your hit point maximum increases by 1, and it increases by 1 again whenever you gain a level in this class.
 You can use an action to make your AC 13 + your CON mod.

-Stone Aegis \
-As a bonus action, you can grant an aegis to one creature.
-Any bludgeoning, piercing, or slashing damage the target takes is reduced by 2 + your sorcerer level divided by 4.
-When a creature you can see hits the protected target with a melee attack, you can use your reaction to teleport to an unoccupied space adjacent to the attacker and make a melee weapon attack against them.

 Cunning Action \
-You can Dash, Disengage, or Hide as a Bonus Action.
+You can Dash, Disengage, Hide, or Aim as a Bonus Action.
 Immediately after you do, you can use your Bolt from the Grave, using up your Sneak Attack.

+Uncanny Dodge \
+When a visible attacker hits you with an attack, you can use your Reaction to halve the attack's damage against you.

 Revived Nature \
 You don't need to sleep, eat, breath, or drink. \
 To take a long rest, you must remain motionless for 4 hours, during which you can still hear. \
-You have advantage on saving throws against Disease and Poison, and have resistance to poison damage. \
+You have advantage on saving throws against Disease and Poison, and have resistance to poison damage.

+Token of Past Lives \
+After you take a long rest in the form of a Trance, you gain proficiency in a skill or tool of your choice, replacing any proficiency you previously had from this ability.

 Fighting Style: Close Quarters Shooter \
-You do not have disadvantage on ranged attacks while a hostile is within 5ft.
+You do not have disadvantage on ranged attacks while a hostile is within 5ft. \
-Your ranged attacks ignore half and three-quarters cover against targets within 30ft of you.
+Your ranged attacks ignore half and three-quarters cover against targets within 30ft of you. \
 You have a +1 Bonus to ranged attacks.

 ### Inventory